singh-shubhanshu/RandomColors/README.md

 🎨 Random Color Picker
+📌 About

 A simple JavaScript project that generates random colors and displays them as bars.
 Each bar shows its background color.

-Features
+✨ Features

-Generate random colors on button click
+🎲 Generate random colors on button click

-Displays 4 color bars
+🌈 Displays 4 color bars

-Lightweight, beginner-friendly project
+⚡ Lightweight, beginner-friendly project

-Tech Stack
+🛠️ Tech Stack

 HTML